Vyral/terrence-boykin/_posts/2021-10-14-5-tips-to-help-prepare-your-home-for-winter.md

 **5\.
 Have someone check your fireplace.** Before you start up your first fire of the year, have someone look at the firebox and the chimney to make sure it’s all clean.

 We hope these tips help you enjoy your home a bit more this fall and winter.
-If you have any questions about basic maintenance or other real estate topics, feel free to give me a call.
+If you have any questions about basic maintenance or other real estate topics, feel free to give us a call.
 We’d love to help.

 &nbsp;